iotaledger/goshimmer/docOps/docs/tutorials/custom_dRNG.md

-# dRNG API
+# Set Up a Custom dRNG Committee

-All the steps are described in the [dRNG wiki](https://github.com/iotaledger/drng/wiki).
+You can find detailed information on setting up a custom dRNG committee in the [dRNG wiki](https://github.com/iotaledger/drng/wiki).